 Recommended Uses – Newport artificial turf is great for any outdoor application and can be found as landscape turf, doggy day care turf and much more.

 Turf rolls are very easy to clean and maintain.
-Maintenance for these interlocking tiles typically includes the following:
+Maintenance includes the following:

 - Periodic sweeping of loose dirt, dust, and debris may be necessary to keep the flooring surface clean.